biniona/developer-code-test/README.md

 ### Solution :

 The solution to part 1 can be found in the file part1.py.
-I part1.py is written for Python 3.6.3.
-The .JSON file produced table.JSON.
+I wrote part1.py in Python 3.6.3.
+The .JSON file produced is table.JSON.

 ### Assignment: